AmrThePigeon/DeltaDroid/README.md

 **The port was updated to chapter 5 recently.
 Check it out!**

+Note: This port is REALLY outdated and I am too lazy to update.
+I can update it if I received any update request even if a single person or more

 A mod for DELTARUNE to make it playable on mobile

 # Installation